-Term of Contract Maximum 215 operational days, at the discretion of the Principal Duties Secretarial support to Administration: word processing, reception, general office records, some financial (purchasing, budgeting, accounting) support Paid Holidays The following recognized general holidays, if the holiday falls on a day that is normally a workday for the employee: New Year's Day, Family Day, Good Friday, Easter Monday, Victoria Day, Labour Day, Thanksgiving Day, Remembrance Day, Christmas Day, Boxing Day Work Week 35 hours; 7 hours/day Benefits Short Term Disability and Long Term Disability paid 100% by Employee.
+Term of Contract Maximum 215 operational days, at the discretion of the Supervisor Duties Secretarial and clerical support to Administration: word processing, reception, general office records, financial support (e.g., purchasing, budgeting, accounting, payroll, benefits) Paid Holidays The following recognized general holidays, if the holiday falls on a day that is normally a workday for the employee: New Year's Day, Family Day, Good Friday, Easter Monday, Victoria Day, Canada Day, Heritage Day, Labour Day, Thanksgiving Day, Remembrance Day, Christmas Day, Boxing Day Work Week (Full Time) 35 hours; 7 hours/day Benefits Short Term Disability and Long Term Disability paid 100% by Employee.
 All other benefits paid 100% by Board Paid Sick Leave Maximum of 15 days per contract year, pro-rated in accordance with FTE Paid Family Leave Up to three of the entitled sick days in a school year may be used for the sickness of a spouse, a child, or a parent.
-Compassionate Leave Compassionate leave, during which salary will continue without interruption, according to the following schedule: For the death of a spouse or child: 5 days For the death of an immediate family member: 3 days For the death of a relative: 1 day Personal Leave With Pay 2 paid personal days per year; employee to pay for substitute on 2 nd day, if substitute needed Professional Development 1 paid day per contract year for secretarial skill development, and reimbursement of tuition fees, at the discretion of the Principal Probationary Period 3 months Vacation Pay 4% of wages in 1 st to 3 rd year of continuous service; 6% in 4 th to 9 th years; 8% in 10 th to 15; 10% in 16 th and more
+Compassionate Leave Compassionate leave, during which salary will continue without interruption, according to the following schedule: For the death of a spouse or child: 5 days For the death of an immediate family member: 3 days For the death of a relative: 1 day Personal Leave With Pay 2 paid personal days per year; employee to pay for substitute on 2 nd day, if substitute needed Professional Development 1 paid day per contract year for secretarial skill development, and reimbursement of tuition fees, at the discretion of the Supervisor Probationary Period 3 months Vacation Pay 4% of wages in 1 st to 3 rd year of continuous service; 6% in 4 th to 9 th years; 8% in 10 th to 15; 10% in 16 th and more

-Amended: 2007-06-13, 2016-04-07, 2017-01-09 Section: Personnel & Employee Relations
+Approved: 2002-06-04 Amended: 2007-06-13, 2016-04-07, 2017-01-09, 2019-03-01 Section: Personnel & Employee Relations